Mileage Reimbursement Rates, Rules & Tips

 Is Mileage Reimbursement Taxable Income?

-If you use a personal vehicle for business purposes and get a mileage reimbursement, that may impact your taxable income.
+If you offer a mileage reimbursement, that may impact an employee’s taxable income.
 The tax impact varies depending on if it’s what’s known as an accountable plan.
 An accountable plan is an expense allowance of reimbursement that follows these requirements:

-- excess amounts are returned in a reasonable time.
+- The employee returns excess amounts in a reasonable time.

 IRS Gas Mileage Reimbursement Rate